Rajeshwari-Gurram/FirstProject-Demo/README.md

 # FirstProject-Demo
-This is my first GitHub repository
+This is my first GitHub Repository.
+Author - Rajeshwari Gurram